unitaryfund/mitiq/docs/source/01_guide/01_guide_05-error-mitigation.rst

 --------------------------------

-Quantum error mitigation refers to a series of modern techniques aimed at reducing (*mitigating*) the error that occur in quantum computing algorithms.
+Quantum error mitigation refers to a series of modern techniques aimed at reducing (*mitigating*) the errors that occur in quantum computing algorithms.

 Unlike code bugs affecting code in usual computers, the nature of errors corrected by quantum mitigation is due to the hardware.